mi11one/threadconversionforcnctable/README.md

 tool raises .5" and moves to the next peg.
 Your Z zero is set just below the top of the peg.

 the peg drill script drills holes for each peg .5" deep. the Z zero is set at the top of the material.
+I intend to update pegdrill script but for now you must manually edit the directory path of the file you want to open and also the save directory path as well. my apologies. this is temporary.